Orlando Divorce Lawyers – Tips for Successful Co-Parenting

 Set aside a period of time where you and your biological children have alone time.

 Children may see your new spouse and their step-siblings as stealing you away from them.

 It is very important to let your child know that they are still an important part of your

-Navigating the stormy waters of co-parenting after a divorce is challenging but it is one
+Navigating the stormy waters of co-parenting after an Orlando divorce is challenging but it is one

 of the most important transitions that a parent can deal with.
 If you keep these tips in

 mind, you can successfully navigate your way through and raise your children to be happy,

 Scott Morgan is a board certified Austin divorce lawyer who regularly blogs on the subject